uchicago-2026-capp30122/project-il-legible/README.md

 You will first need to manually add bulk data from Open States.
 Go to https://open.pluralpolicy.com/data/, find the relevant data set for the IL session you're looking for, download, and unpack it.
 The result should be a set of .csv files under a directory structure that looks like `IL/[# session]`.
 At this point, you may merge these files with the `data_pull_and_clean\pull_open_states\bulk_data` directory in the repo - just make sure the directory structure is maintained, since the `get_bulk_data.py` "data get" methods rely on this.

-### Create Data Used in Website

-After downloading the bulk data, you want to populate the final_data folder, which is what is used for the website databases.
-To do so, run `bash create_datasets.sh` from the command line.

 ### Web Framework

 For this project, we'll be using the Flask web framework.
 This tool allows us to keep and maintain and lightweight database, spin up a web server, serve HTML/CSS files to a browser, and more.
 Read more about it [here](https://flask.palletsprojects.com/en/stable/#user-s-guide).